LEARNAcademy/syllabus/README.md

 ## Unit Five: Intro to Postgres and Ruby on Rails Models

-Rails is full-stack framework built into the Ruby programming language.
-Here we will focus on the model layer of the MVC architecture pattern through a deep-dive into Active Record and persistence storage with Postgres.
+Rails is a full-stack framework built into the Ruby programming language.
+Here, we will focus on the model layer of the MVC architecture pattern through a deep dive into Active Record and persistence storage with Postgres.

 ### PostgreSQL